 Researchers and clinicians must carefully evaluate the pros and cons of different cell culture systems in immunology research.
 While cell culture flasks have been instrumental in advancing our understanding of immune cell biology, closed cell culture systems offer distinct advantages in terms of safety, scalability, and automation.
 Strategically designed culture systems that optimize cell-material interactions will play a crucial role in the development of more sophisticated and potent cell-based cancer vaccines and immunotherapies.

-While cell culture flasks remain relevant in immunology research, the field is evolving towards closed cell culture systems that offer enhanced control, reproducibility, and scalability.
+cell culture flasks remain relevant in immunology research, the field is evolving towards closed cell culture systems that offer enhanced control, reproducibility, and scalability.
 The choice of cell culture vessels and materials is a critical consideration that can significantly impact the success of cell-based therapies and ultimately improve patient outcomes in cancer treatment.